franciosi/community/contributors/guide/contributor-cheatsheet/README.md

 ## Working Locally

 Before you propose a pull request, you will have to do some level of work locally.
-If you are new to git, the [Atlassian git tutorial] is a good starting point.
-As an alternative, Stanford's [Git magic] tutorial is a good multi-language option.
+If you are new to git, the [Atlassian Git Tutorial] is a good starting point.
+As an alternative, Stanford's [Git Magic] tutorial is a good multi-language option.

 **References:**
-- [Atlassian git tutorial]
+- [Atlassian Git Tutorial]
-- [Git magic]
+- [Git Magic]
-- [GitHub workflow]
+- [GitHub Workflow]
-- [Testing locally]
+- [Testing Locally]
-- [Developer guide]
+- [Developer Guide]

 ### Branch Strategy